CZ-NIC/knot/doc/configuration.rst

         master: master
         acl: master_acl

-Note that the :ref:`template_master` option accepts a list of multiple remotes.
+Note that the :ref:`zone_master` option accepts a list of multiple remotes.
 The first remote in the list is used as the primary master, and the rest is used for failover if the connection with the primary master fails.
 The list is rotated in this case, and a new primary is elected.